 HOW DOES STABILITY TRAINING IMPROVE ATHLETIC PERFORMANCE?

 “Motor control, at its simplest, is the ability to perform an action with precision and accuracy, along with a sensation of ease.
 It’s what makes efficient movement possible.”
 Jarlo Ilano

 The goal of stability training is to increase the resilience and effectiveness of the stabiliser muscles.
 We do this by ensuring that we pay attention to correct alignment, move with control and increase the demand that we place on our joints gradually, over time.
 As we enhance the structure of the body, our motor patterns and whole-body coordination improve.

 “Compensations within chains create more dysfunctional movement.”
 Vladimir Janda

 A key aspect of stability training is that we focus on structures that are relatively weak and inhibited (not firing properly) to restore balance in the body.
 Muscles work in pairs across joints.
 As one muscle contracts, the other relaxes.
 Sports are notorious for establishing muscular imbalances between these pairs.
-For example, cyclists frequently experience tight hip flexors and weak glutes, which can tilt the pelvis forward and put excessive stress on the lower back.
+For example, cyclists frequently experience tight hip flexors and weak glutes, which can tilt the pelvis back and put excessive stress on the lower back.
 They may also suffer from pain in between the shoulder blades as the chest and fronts of the shoulders tighten and the muscles in the mid back are pulled apart and become weak.

 “Stand up straight with your shoulders back.”
 Jordan B. Peterson